semmelsamu/giga/README.md

 ### Working with templates

-If you e.g. want to always have the same navigation and footer bar in every page, one possible solution would be to work with a default file which you always include, and then to overwrite the content in the respective page:
+If you e.g. want to always have the same navigation and footer bar in every page, templates will do the job.
+One possible solution would be to work with a default file which you always include, and then to overwrite the content in the respective page:

 default_content.php:
 ```php